Oliver-Leete/Configs/README.md

 splitting, completion confirmation and changing the choices in luasnip.
 I've let autopairs deal with most of it, just adding in a check for luasnip changeability (and now an extra check for luasnip expandability).
 I think this might cause some issues in some snippets, but none that I've used so far.
+I'm currently trying out this without the snippet choice part, to try and limit the amount of accedental snippet overwriting I do.

 ```lua
 _G.enter_complete = function()